Canon M50 vs Ricoh GR II

 - More heavily discounted: Has been around for much longer (launched in June 2015).

-If the count of relative strengths (bullet points above) is taken as a measure, the M50 is the clear winner of the match-up (13 : 9 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the M50 emerges as the winner of the contest (13 : 10 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.
 A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Canon M50 and the Ricoh GR II place the cameras among the top in their class?
 Find out in the latest Best Mirrorless Interchangeable Lens Camera and Best Prime Lens Compact Camera listings whether the two cameras rank among the cream of the crop.